 - He was born on 1 March 1883 in Missouri.

 - He was largely a self-taught artist.
-He did enroll for a short period in the Art Institute of Chicago to study portrait painting, but dropped out after just two weeks as he found it too structured.
+He did enroll for a short period at the Art Institute of Chicago to study portrait painting but dropped out after just two weeks as he found it too structured.

 - He got his first major commission in 1917 from Santa Fe Railroad as part of an advertising campaign to attract tourism.
 This required Payne to explore and paint areas in the Southwest, including the Grand Canyon, Canyon de Chelly and Northern New Mexico.
 The commission helped establish Payne's reputation as an artist and paved the way for the rest of his prolific career.